 ’beyond maturityblues’ sessions are free of charge and presented by volunteer peer educators trained and supported by COTA and beyondblue.
 Peer educators are not trained medically but are trained to give information and generate discussion.
 People attending these sessions have remarked that they find them very accessible as they are in conversational language, and participants feel they are being spoken with rather than to.
 This approach is particularly important when discussing issues such as depression, as many older people are apprehensive in seeking medical assistance with the illness.

 ‘beyond maturityblues’ sessions help increase knowledge about depression and encourage people to seek advice and support.
-They also aim to decrease the stigma around depression and explain to people that it is not a normal part of ageing.
+They also aim to decrease the stigma around depression and anxiety and explain to people that it is not a normal part of ageing.